Rattlesnake Annie (album)

 Rattlesnake Annie is a self-titled studio album by American singer and songwriter Rattlesnake Annie, released in 1987 on the CBS label.
 It reached #49 in the US country charts.
 Two singles were released from the album, "Callin' Your Bluff" which reached #79 in the US and #51 in the Canadian country charts, and "Somewhere South of Macon" which also reached #79 in the US country charts.
 The West German branch of Greenpeace adopted her song, "Goodbye to a River", as their anthem.

-There were two other versions released in Europe in 1983 and 1988 on the Czechoslovakian Supraphon label.
+There were two other versions released in Europe in 1983 and 1988 on the Czechoslovak Supraphon label.
 When she went to Europe she recorded an LP in Czechoslovakia, appeared on East German TV, was voted #1 female country star in Scotland and was filmed by a Swiss/French crew for The Other Side of Nashville, a MGM/UA documentary.
 By the time she returned to the US, she was a full-blown European country star.